cruncher/provision/README.md

-Quick and dirty provisioning script, will install the following on a bare Debian wheezy:
+Quick and dirty provisioning script, will install the following on a bare Debian Jessie:

 * nginx
 * supervisor (with rc.d init scripts)